Why watching prescriptions closely is so important

 myMatrixx provides SFM with reports that give us the opportunity to monitor injured employees' prescriptions.
 This allows us to address dangerous combinations of drugs, prescriptions that are higher or lower than recommended doses of medications, and ineffective treatments for injuries.

 For example, in one case an employee complained that his prescription drug wasn’t helping him.
-SFM’s prescription drug clinical review nurse then discovered he wasn’t taking a high enough dosage for it to work.
+SFM’s clinical review nurse then discovered he wasn’t taking a high enough dosage for it to work.

-If there is any concern about a drug, SFM’s nurses or one of our physicians can speak directly with an employee's doctor.
+If there is any concern about a drug(s), SFM’s nurses or one of our physicians can send a letter to the employee’s doctor.
 Optimal, safe and appropriate medication management is our goal.

 How do SFM and myMatrixx control prescription drug costs?